FDC Withdraws Proposed Rule to Cut Prison Visitation Hours

 The Legislature’s Joint Administrative Procedures Committee ordered FDC to start over because the rule process took longer than the 90 days allowed by law.

-Lakey Love with the Poor People’s Campaign says it’s major victory for families of inmates.
+Lakey Love with the Campaign for Prison Reform says it’s major victory for families of inmates.

 “Humans are family oriented people, which means that they will find a family if they’re not given access to their own family and what a family behind bars is, is a gang,” said Love.